Mental Health Policy

 - Authorize $1 billion over two years to combat the opioid epidemic

 While the bill authorizes Congress to designate funds for these programs, it does not guarantee that such funds will be appropriated.
-The Office of Government Affairs, Community Relations & Advocacy continues to monitor legislation that would provide support for these initiatives.
+The Office of Government Affairs, Community Impact & Advocacy continues to monitor legislation that would provide support for these initiatives.

 Children’s Intensive Emotional and Behavioral Services (CIEBS)